GluuFederation/docs-ce-prod/docs/source/admin-guide/uma.md

 Please note that it is not possible to update existing RPT at Token Endpoint if `rpt_as_jwt=true` for client since JWT has to be re-generated to encode new permissions.
 Therefore RPT as JWT is generated if existing RPT is not provided (at `rpt` request parameter) during requesting RPT at Token Endpoint.

-RPT as JWT is signed with algorithm set by `access_token_as_jwt` client property or otherwise if it is not set then by `defaultSignatureAlgorithm` oxauth configuration property.
+RPT as JWT is signed with algorithm set by `access_token_signing_alg` client property or otherwise if it is not set then by `defaultSignatureAlgorithm` oxauth configuration property.

 Example of decoded JWT payload claims:
 ```json